sol-eng/vagrant-ansible-sandbox/README.md

 ### Future Improvements

-At the moment, the `shiny`, `tidyverse`, and `rmarkdown` packages are installed on all 3 servers by default.
-Future releases should probably default to connecting to RSPM for package management.
+- R Package Installation: `shiny`, `tidyverse`, `rmarkdown` installed by default, change to option and default to RSPM for packages.
+- Add scripts for HA
 - Document options and recs for increased memory on the VM(s)
+- Modular-ize Ansible playbooks (worth it?)
+- Add floating license server setup